martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 Durable Functions have a concept of [Durable Entities](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-entities?tabs=csharp) which are small pieces of state which can be used to track progress or data points for the overall Durable Function orchestration.

-State storage, queue management, operation hydration and dehydration, persistence and serialisation are all managed by the Durable Function runtime, see [Data persistence and serialization in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-serialization-and-persistence?tabs=csharp).
+Queue management, state persistence and serialisation are all managed by the Durable Function runtime, see [Data persistence and serialization in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-serialization-and-persistence?tabs=csharp).

 Durable Functions can support several popular architectural patterns, including: